vinitranjan1/vinitranjan1.github.io/_pages/about.md

 My research focuses on *real-time optimization*.
 Specfically, I work on theoretical and data-driven methods to certify performance for parametric problems.

 I completed my undergraduate degree in Math and Computer Science from Duke University (December 2019).

+My email is vranjan AT princeton DOT edu.